 Gabriela Rosazza coordinates the U.S. Labor Education in the Americas Project (USLEAP) – ILRF’s program focused on trade union rights in Latin America.
 Gabby joined the team after graduating from Saint Joseph's University in 2016, where she studied International Relations and Latin American Studies.
 As a student, she played a key role in engaging the student body in activism, participating in and coordinating immersions to the School of The Americas protest, El Paso, Texas, the Alta Gracia factory in the Dominican Republic, Guatemala and Cuba.
 Her work at ILRF is influenced by her background as a daughter of immigrants and dedication to crossborder solidarity with workers in the Americas.

-Charlotte coordinates the Seafood Working Group and provides support to the Cotton Campaign.
-Before joining ILRF in August 2018, she worked in Thailand with Issara Institute, a migrant workers’ rights focused organization, as the Partnerships and Communications Officer.
+Charlotte Tate is the Coordinator of the Cotton Campaign, a global coalition of labor, human rights, investor, and business organizations coalesced to end forced labor of children and adults in the Uzbekistan and Turkmenistan cotton sectors.
+ILRF is a leading member of the Cotton Campaign.
+Before joining ILRF as Campaigns Associate in August 2018, Charlotte worked in Thailand with Issara Institute, a migrant workers’ rights focused organization, as the Partnerships and Communications Officer.
 While there, she had the opportunity to engage Burmese and Cambodian migrant worker populations, Thai business owners, and global brands in the fight for higher labor standards.
 In addition to her role in ILRF's campaigns team, Charlotte is completing her MA at American University’s School of International Service, obtaining her degree in Ethics, Peace and Human Rights.
 Charlotte received her BA in international studies from Miami University.